RagnarB83/ash-documentation/docs/QM-interfaces.rst

 When defining a QMtheory object you are creating an instance of one of the QMTheory classes.
 When defining the object, a few keyword arguments are required, that differs between classes.
-It is not necessary to define a fragment (Ash fragment) as part of the QMTheory (e.g. not done for QM/MM), but is necessary for a single-point energy QM job.
-For a geometry optimization the fragment does not have to be part of the QMTheory object (instead passed to the optimizer object/function).
 Parallelization of the QM codes differs behind the scenes but is controlled by a nprocs=X keyword for all interfaces.

 Example:

 Below, we create a dummy QMcalc object of the dummy class QMTheory.
 We would always set the charge, mult and nprocs keyword (available for all QM theories). nprocs=1 is the default and the keyword can be skipped if one wants a serial calculation.
-Here we also add a fragment (not necessary for an optimization but necessary for a single-point job).
 One would also add other keywords that are specific to the QMtheory used (that define the QM method and basis etc.).
-We can then run the object  created using the object run function (single-point energy job), with or without a Grad keyword (request calculation of gradient).
-It is possible to manipulate some behaviour of the QM object by providing other arguments to the run-function (here Grad=True and nprocs=12 is provided) but typically this should be kept to a minimum and should be done when object is created instead.
+We can then run a single-point calculation of a fragment using the object.
+This is done using the Singlepoint function that requires both theory and fragment keyword arguments.
+Additionally an Energy+Gradient calculation can be requested.

 .. code-block:: python

     #Create fragment object from XYZ-file
     HF_frag=Fragment(xyzfile='hf.xyz')
     # Defining an object of the (dummy) class QMTheory
-    QMcalc = QMTheory(fragment=HF_frag, charge=0, mult=1, nprocs=8)
+    QMcalc = QMTheory(charge=0, mult=1, nprocs=8)

     #Run a single-point energy job
-    QMcalc.run()
-    #An Energy+Gradient calculation where we change the number of cores to 12
-    QMcalc.run(Grad=True, nprocs=12)
+    Singlepoint(theory=QMcalc, fragment=HF_frag)
+    #An Energy+Gradient singlepoint calculation.
+    Singlepoint(theory=QMcalc, fragment=HF_frag, Grad=True)

 ###########################